They are in the final of the alcoholism stages. End stage alcoholism.

 It would be unusual for the chronic alcoholic to display all these characteristics.
 Some of these characteristics can be observed earlier than others.
 For example, someone may experience trouble with law enforcement in the beginning of their addiction compared to the tail end of it, or their personal relationships can begin to collapse early.

-However, if three or more are evident then it is very likely that they are in the final stages of their disease.
+However, if three or more are evident then it is very likely that they are in the end stage alcoholism.

 Without wanting to sound like a pessimist, the odds are against anybody trying to get through to a chronic alcoholic are pretty low.
 However, try not to let that deter you.
 There is never a point in addiction where it is “too late” to get sober.
 No matter how late it may be, a person can choose to stop drinking which may stop the adverse effects from progressing further than they already have.